jeeb/avisynth/distrib/docs/english/source/avisynthdoc/corefilters/swap.rst

     * Due to `chroma subsampling`_ restrictions, some dimensions are not compatible with YUV420 and YUV422 color formats.

-    If a ``clipY`` is not given, the Y channel of the output clip will be set to grey (0x7e).
+    If ``clipY`` is not given, the Y channel of the output clip will be set to grey (0x7e).

 .. describe:: clipA